vivek-nexus/vivek-nexus/README.md

 I make stuff work, even if I am not doing it in the best possible way 🤷‍♂️

 ## 1. [GMeet-Slack](https://github.com/yakshaG/gmeet-slack-extension)
-Improve workplace communication with GMeet Slack!
+Improve workplace communication with GMeet-Slack!

-GMeet Slack automatically updates your slack status, when you join and exit meetings, even for unscheduled meetings or overflowing meetings.
+GMeet-Slack automatically updates your slack status, when you join and exit meetings, even for unscheduled meetings or overflowing meetings.

 ## 2. [Lizen](https://github.com/yakshaG/lizen/tree/new-ui)
 List(z)en to articles — just like a podcast!